 Vertebrae are protected by discs that act as cushions between bones.
 Many spinal injuries are a result of deteriorated or dislocated discs.
 Some of the most common causes of back pain are:

-- Bulging or Herniated Discs: discs in the spine can come out of their normal positions and place pressure on the spinal cord.
+- Bulging or herniated discs: style=”font-weight: 400;”> discs in the spine can come out of their normal positions and place pressure on the spinal cord.
 Pain is commonly felt in the area where a disc is dislocated.
 Treatment consists of realigning the spine and participating in fewer activities that add stress to the spine.

 - Arthritis: back pain from arthritis mostly occurs in the lower back.
 Treatments may include exercise, practicing good posture, and medication.

-- Strained Muscles or Ligaments: some activities can place a strain on the muscles and ligaments that support the back.
+- Strained muscles or ligaments: some activities can place a strain on the muscles and ligaments that support the back.
 Strains are most often caused by activities such as lifting or bending over.
-Treatment for these types of injury involves resting the muscles.
+Treatment for these types of injuries involves resting the muscles.

 When back pain becomes too intense to perform daily activities, it is time to see a medical professional.
-Doctors will begin by observing the patient’s posture and performing minimally invasive exercises involving the back to locate the source of the pain.
-Some injuries can be diagnosed with a simple medical evaluation, but many doctors will order further testing to diagnose the problem.
+Doctors will begin by observing the patient’s posture and performing minimally invasive back exercises to locate the source of the pain.
+Doctors will also order further testing to diagnose the problem.
 These tests may include:

-- X-Ray: this type of imaging can produce images of bones, which may indicate a broken vertebrae or misalignment of the spine.
-X-Rays do not show soft tissue, so if the injury is caused by a strained muscle or slipped disc, it will not appear on an X-Ray.
+- X-ray: this type of imaging can produce images of bones, which may indicate broken vertebrae or misalignment of the spine.
+X-rays do not show soft tissue, so if the injury is caused by a strained muscle or slipped disc, it will not appear on an X-ray.

-- MRI: if an injury is caused by an issue in the soft tissue, an MRI (Magnetic Resonance Imaging) can produce an image of the issue.
+- MRI: if an injury occurred in the soft tissue, an MRI (Magnetic Resonance Imaging) can produce an image of the issue.